-Mosque shooting: Youngest victim discharged from hospital
+Mosque terror attack: Youngest victim discharged from hospital

 The youngest victim of the Christchurch mosques terror attack has been discharged from hospital two months after she was shot.

-The five-year-old victim was Starship Children's Hospital where she has spent weeks in intensive care, the spokesman said.
+The five-year-old victim was in Starship Children's Hospital where she has spent weeks in intensive care, the spokesman said.

 She was understood to be undergoing rehabilitation.